Kubenew/kubectl-kubescan/README.md

 # kubectl-kubescan
-Kubescan is a  multi-cloud solution,scanning for errored pods and containers, potentially with visibility for security issues, simplifying kubernetes troubleshooting
+Kubescan is a  multi-cloud solution,scanning for unhealthy nodes,pods and containers in the kubernetes cluster, potentially with visibility for security issues, simplifying kubernetes troubleshooting.
-Tested on Azure, Google Cloud Platform (GCP), IBM Cloud.
+Tested on Azure, Google Cloud Platform (GCP), IBM  cloud.

 Pre-requisites
 kubectl installed.